- Who we are

 This is primarily due to poverty and the stigma of having children out of wedlock, accentuated by years of conflict prior to Sudan’s peace agreement in 2005 and the secession of South Sudan in 2011 which left millions of people dead or displaced and thousands of children at risk of abandonment.

 In 1998, we offered the first formal family-based care for homeless children in Khartoum; many of them had lost their families.
 As we started tracing their families and planning their return home, we temporarily placed them with safe and loving foster carers in Family Type Homes.
-The success of this work, backed by our excellent reputation for closing institutions and finding alternative family-based solutions for vulnerable children in Central and Eastern Europe helped us work closely with the Sudanese Government, UNICEF and Médecins Sans Frontières.
+The success of this work, backed by our experience for closing institutions and finding alternative family-based solutions for vulnerable children in Central and Eastern Europe helped us work closely with the Sudanese Government, UNICEF and Médecins Sans Frontières.
 Together we started closing the infamous Maygoma Institution, the region’s largest institution for babies and the institution with the highest documented mortality rate.
 It was our greatest challenge to date.

 We first improved the institution’s basic conditions and levels of care, developed better care solutions for the babies and worked with the community to tackle the stigma of having a baby out of wedlock.
 We worked with Government officials, religious leaders and communities to ensure that abandoned babies were immediately treated in hospitals and matched with emergency foster parents, rather than being abandoned in Maygoma.
 We then inspired communities in Khartoum to be long-term foster carers and to start adopting vulnerable children.
 The systems we put in place were officially adopted and approved in March 2011 in Sudan’s National Policy on caring for children deprived of parental care.